AdobeDocs/workfront-learn.en/help/best-practices/schedules-bp.md

 * The total working hours in each working day on the schedule should be equal to the number of hours in a day that is specified in the global project preferences.

-* Add a reminder to the Adobe Workfront system administrator’s calendar to update Schedules at a set time each year.
+* Add a reminder to the Adobe Workfront system administrator's calendar to update Schedules at a set time each year.

+For instructions on how to create and manage schudules, see the [Create and manage schedules](/help/administration-and-setup/configure-system-defaults/create-and-manage-schedules.md) tutorial.

 </br>
 </br>